Table of Contents

 Every worker has fallen asleep at work on occasion.
 Whether they’re daydreaming or simply not paying attention, this is when they lose sight of the inherent dangers around them, especially slips, trips, and falls.

-For example, a worker might simply ignore wet surfaces even if signs in the workplace notify them that floors have recently been cleaned.
+For example, a worker might ignore wet surfaces even if signs in the workplace notify them that floors have recently been cleaned.
 They may also not utilize the handrail or climb more than one stair at a time when using the stairs.

 Many people are unaware that many injuries occur due to little, unintentional blunders.
 You may prevent these situations by including them in your continuing safety education.